How to Engage Readers During Small-Group Instruction

 Cost: This webinar is complimentary, but you must register in advance to attend.

-Recording: Registrants will receive an email with the recording within 5 business days after the event.
-Register now to ensure you receive it
+Recording: Registrants receive an email with the recording 5 business days after the event.

 Certificates: Attendance certificates are NOT available for this webinar.